Wiktoria2308/Ickimil/README.md

 # Ickimil
-A group project with HTML, CSS, Bootstrap and JavaScript.
+A group project with HTML, CSS and Bootstrap.